 Navbahor Imamova is a prominent Uzbek journalist at the Voice of America.
-As anchor, reporter, editor, web editor, and producer, she has covered Central Asia and America for nearly 20 years on TV, radio and online.
-For the last year, she has also been reporting from inside Uzbekistan as the only and first-ever accredited U.S.-based journalist.
-Navbahor is also the founding President of the VOA Women’s Caucus.
-Educated in Uzbekistan, India, and at Harvard University, she was a 2016-17 Edward S. Mason Fellow at Harvard’s John F. Kennedy School of Government, where she also earned her Masters in Public Administration.
-Navbahor played a pivotal role in the launch of Uzbek television programming at VOA in 2003 and has since presented more than 800 editions of the flagship weekly show “Exploring America,” which covers American foreign policy for some 40 million Uzbek speakers worldwide, focusing on U.S. relations with Central Asia and life and politics in the United States.
-She has co-hosted VOA-wide special broadcasts for a global audience.
-She has received multiple awards for excellence in broadcasting, including the VOA Gold Medal in 2010.
-As a multimedia journalist, with millions of viewers, listeners, followers, and fans, Navbahor writes and speaks frequently on Uzbek domestic politics, foreign policy, and society, as well as regional issues in Central Asia, for policy, academic, and popular audiences.
-Her essays have appeared in leading journals, including Foreign Policy, The National Interest, and The Diplomat, and she has lectured at institutions including the U.S. Foreign Service Institute, Columbia University, Johns Hopkins University, Georgetown University, and George Washington University.
-Navbahor began her career at the Uzbek state broadcaster as a reporter and producer.
-She taught journalism at her alma mater, the Uzbek State University of World Languages in Tashkent, and then earned a B.A. in journalism and mass communication from Maharaja’s College at the University of Mysore in India.
-A recipient of the Edmund Muskie Fellowship, she earned her MA in journalism from Ball State University.
-In 2009, Ball State’s journalism department named her an Outstanding Young Alumna.
+As anchor, reporter, multimedia editor and producer, she has covered Central Asia and the U.S. for nearly 20 years on TV, radio and online.
+For the last year, she has also been reporting from inside Uzbekistan as the first-ever U.S.-based accredited correspondent in the country.
+During 2016-2017, she was a prestigious Edward S. Mason Fellow in public policy and management, while earning her Mid-Career Masters in Public Administration at Harvard University’s John F. Kennedy School of Government.
+Imamova played a pivotal role in the launch of Uzbek television programming at VOA in 2003, and has since presented over 800 editions of the flagship weekly show, “Amerika Manzaralari,” which covers American foreign policy focusing on Washington’s relations with Central Asia, as well as life and politics in the U.S. She speaks frequently on regional issues in Central Asia, as well as Uzbek politics and society, for policy, academic, and popular audiences.
+Her analytical pieces have been published in leading academic and news outlets including Foreign Policy and The National Interest.
+Imamova also is the founding President of the VOA Women’s Caucus.
+She began her career at the Uzbek state broadcaster in Tashkent.
+She holds a Bachelor of Arts in journalism and mass communication from the University of Mysore, India and a Master of Arts in journalism from Ball State University, Indiana.